setl/verafied-java-core/README.md

-# Java core for Verifiable Credentials
+# Verafide Verafiable Credentials Java Core #

 This library provides the functionality for